cvet/fonline/README.md

 ### Workflow

 As described above all what you need to build and package your game in one place for different platforms is WSL2.
-You may do it in separate environments (like build Windows binaries in your IDE, build macOS/iOS binraies on macOS and rest on native Linux distro) but better do it in one place.
+You may do it in separate environments (like build Windows binaries in your IDE, build macOS/iOS binaries on macOS and rest on native Linux distro) but better do it in one place.

 Process of creating your game in two words looks like this:
 * Once prepare workspace where all intermediate build files will be stored